JamesVeth/Web_SteamIndieFest/README.md

 ## Technologies Used
 - HTML, CSS, JavaScript
-- Node.js (In the future) for backend registration and contact form processing
+- Node.js, Formspree and Supabase (In the future) for backend registration and contact form processing

 ## Setup
 To set up the project locally, follow these steps: